RichardLitt/practice/README.md

 desktop using GeekTool and remove them as I complete them.
 I reset it daily.
 This way I am constantly reminded to practice.

-The bash file is there because GeekTool is stupid and won't load your PATH unless you tell it to.
-Ignore it if you're not using Geektool.

 ### Install

 `npm install -g practice`